Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/NonIndividualState.md

 When the use override option is set to false, you can assign a variable scriptable object as the value.
 This is useful for when you want a piece of state to be shared between scripts.

-Variable scriptable objects can be created via the create menu, accessed by right clicking the project window, and navigating to the Variables section.
-By default, all C# primitives are included, if you want more variable types see the section on creating custom variables for more information.
+Provided you have use override set to false, you have to create an instance of a variable scriptable object and drag it into the field on the inspector.

+To create a variable scriptable object, navigate to Assets > Create > Variables > Whatever variable you want

 ---

 ## Cached Object Wrappers

-Cached object wrappers are a dictionary of game objects in scene and a key to get each game object with.
+Cached object wrappers are a dictionary with game objects in scene and a key to get each game object with.
 They also contain a helper function to get objects out from a specific key.
 They're defined in every event listener and allow scriptable object functions to have in scene refrences.

 Due to how functions and variables are both children of the same parent class, both require a cached object wrapper to access their values.